McKinley High School (Sebring, Ohio): Sports

-Sebring McKinley is a member of the Mahoning Valley Athletic Conference of the Ohio High School Athletic Association (OHSAA), and participates in golf, cross country running, volleyball, football, boys/girls basketball, baseball, softball, boys/girls track and cheerleading.
+Sebring McKinley is a member of the Mahoning Valley Athletic Conference of the Ohio High School Athletic Association (OHSAA) and participates in golf, cross country running, volleyball, American football, boys'/girls' basketball, baseball, softball, boys'/girls' track and cheerleading.

-Beginning with the 2023 season, Sebring McKinley's football team will begin 8-man play in the Northern 8 Football Conference.
+Beginning with the 2023 season, the school's American football team will begin 8-man play in the Northern 8 Football Conference.